pschaeflein/MagicTooltips/README.md

 }
 ```

-### Commands
+### Triggers
-To configure what command will trigger MagicTooltips, edit the `Command` setting for a provider.
-This is a comma-separated list of commands.
-If you begin a line with one of these commands, the provider will activate and display a MagicTooltip.
+To configure what will trigger MagicTooltips, edit the `Command` and `NounPrefixes` settings for a provider.
+This is a comma-separated list of values.
+If the entry in the terminal contains a command, or a PowerShell command begins with a specified prefix, the provider will be triggered to display a MagicTooltip.

 ### Colors
 To configure the colors, use hex colors in the `FgColor` and `BgColor` variables.

 ### Templates
 MagicTooltips are displayed using a simple template language in the `Template` variables.
-The string `{value}` will be replaced with the value returned by the provider (kubernetes cluster name, for example).
+The string `{value}` will be replaced with the value returned by the provider (Microsoft Graph connected account, for example).

 If you would like to use icons in your template, make sure you have a [Nerd Font](https://www.nerdfonts.com/) selected as your terminal's font.
-Specify icons using the syntax `` \ufd03`` where `fd03` is the hex code for the unicode character you wish to print.
+Specify icons using the syntax ` \uf871` where `f871` is the hex code for the unicode character you wish to print.
 You can find these hex codes on the [Nerd Font Cheat Sheet](https://www.nerdfonts.com/cheat-sheet).

 ### Placement
 To configure placement, set the following variables: